ArrowElectronics/aws-iot-dragonconnect-c/admin/lambda.md

 When these steps have been completed, the Lambda functions will be available for use.
-You can check their availability either through the AWS console or by using the following command
+You can check their availability either through the AWS console or by using the following command (remember to use a backtick(`) around the DragonConnect string)

 ```sh
 $ aws lambda list-functions \
 --query 'Functions[?FunctionName.contains(@, `DragonConnect`)]'
 ```

-If you choose to use this command, be sure to use a backtick (`) around the DragonConnect string.
+The create task, in addition to packaging and deploying the Lambda function, will also add the appropriate permissions.
+The permissions needed by a Lambda function are mentioned in the [Detail](#Detail) section.

 ## Update